hmrc/residence-nil-rate-band-calculator/README.md

 4. Navigate to localhost:9000 in your browser and you can now interact with the service

+5. If your service is running on port 7112 you can probably "Load from URL" from http://localhost:7112/residence-nil-rate-band-calculator/raml

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").